 Taiwan Printing Museum Introduction

-Established in March 1949, originally named "Taiwan Provincial Government Secretariat Printing Plant," it was under the jurisdiction of the Taiwan Provincial Government Secretariat.
-On July 1, 1999, due to the government restructuring, it was transferred to the Ministry of Finance and renamed the "Ministry of Finance Printing Plant."
-To date, it has survived for a full sixty years.
-Its main business includes the printing, sale, and award redemption of uniform invoices, official publications, books, forms, confidential documents, account books, receipts, tax stamps, securities, and other commissioned printing tasks for various government agencies and schools.
-Throughout its operation, the printing plant has undergone continuous changes in its business model: shifting from labor-intensive to capital-intensive and then to knowledge-intensive, with its operational core rapidly adjusting from production-oriented to marketing-oriented and finally to service-oriented.
-Such swift and dynamic transformations have played a crucial role in stabilizing fiscal revenue collection, especially in the printing industry of uniform invoices for over 60 years, accompanying various stages of economic and social development.
-It possesses significant economic and cultural symbolism and has produced many historical and unique printed materials, such as consumer voucher gift bags aligned with national policy implementation and applications of anti-counterfeiting printing technologies.
-The Taiwan Printing Exploration Museum is the first printing industry sightseeing factory in Taiwan and is the first to open its uniform invoice printing process to allow both adults and children to explore and learn in a fun and educational environment.
-Upholding the original intention of industrial heritage and educational inspiration, it provides interactive experiences through playful activities during guided tours.
-Visitors can learn about the origins of writing, how printing has changed the world, the secrets of winning uniform invoices, experience the magic-like effects of printing, and try using old-fashioned platen presses.
-We invite everyone to join us at the "Taiwan Printing Exploration Museum" and become good friends with our Printing Gutenberg! *For more information, please visit the official website of the printing plant.
+Established in March 1949, originally named the "Taiwan Provincial Government Secretarial Office Printing Factory," it was under the Taiwan Provincial Government Secretarial Office.
+As of July 1, 1999, due to the streamlining of the government, it was reassigned to the Ministry of Finance and renamed the "Ministry of Finance Printing Factory."
+It has now been in operation for over sixty years.
+Its main business includes the printing, sale, and prize redemption of uniform invoices, as well as the publication of bulletins, books, registries, confidential documents, accounts, tickets, tax stamps, securities, and other items for various government agencies and educational institutions, along with accepting commissions from agencies at different levels.
+Throughout its operational history, the printing factory has undergone continuous transformation in its business model: shifting from labor-intensive to capital-intensive and then to knowledge-intensive; its core operations have also quickly adjusted from production-oriented to marketing-oriented and finally to service-oriented.
+Such rapid and flexible transformations play a crucial role in stabilizing tax revenue collection, especially as it has undertaken uniform invoice printing for over 60 years, accompanying economic and social developments at various stages.
+It symbolizes significant cultural, social, and economic meanings and has also produced many historically unique printed materials, such as consumer vouchers aligned with national policies and anti-counterfeiting printing technologies, showcasing its innovative characteristics that keep up with the times, holding unique significance in industrial culture.
+The Taiwan Printing Exploration Hall is the first printing industry tourism factory in Taiwan and the first to open its uniform invoice printing process, providing a fun and educational experience for both adults and children.
+Upholding the intent of industrial heritage and educational inspiration, through interactive experiences and games during tours, visitors can learn about the origins of writing, how printing has changed the world, the secrets of winning the uniform invoice lottery, printing effects that resemble magic, and how to use traditional platen printing machines.
+We hope to present the beauty of printing to everyone and welcome all to join us at the "Taiwan Printing Exploration Hall" to become good friends with our printing Gutenberg! *For more related information, please visit the official website of the printing factory.